 Are you the hero of your own story?
 Of course you are!
 Most of us cast ourselves in a starring role in our life’s drama.
-We see ourselves as valiantly overcome impossible odds or humbly benefit from benefactors or privilege, which of course we deserved!
+We see ourselves as valiantly overcoming impossible odds or humbly benefiting from benefactors or privilege, which of course we deserved!
 Failures and roadblocks are easily explained: “I was the victim of villains, bad luck, innocent mistakes or unforeseeable accidents”.
 Who among us would authorize a biography that cast us as a villain?
 That certainly wouldn’t look good on Facebook.

 We are our own best spin doctors!
 This is natural and nothing to be ashamed of, but it is something to become aware of.
 Why?
 Because we can become so addicted to preserving the image of ourselves as good that we will fudge our stories to accommodate any and all contradictory evidence.
 We may never realize that we are clinging to a fake goodness, one that is functioning as a cover story for wrong or harmful patterns of behavior that we should be working to change.
 The uncomfortable truth is that we all excel at revising our cover stories without changing them at all.
 Time stands still.